How I Solved a Race Condition in HomeForged’s Tabbed Interface — A Deep Dive

 - State gets overwritten with stale, irrelevant data.

 The root issue?
-We were relying on component-level async operations that weren’t being canceled or ignored when the component was no longer in view.
-Vue’s reactivity kept everything mostly in sync — but under rapid interaction, timing gaps exposed flaws in our assumption: "the last tab wins."
+I was relying on component-level async operations that weren’t being canceled or ignored when the component was no longer in view.
+Vue’s reactivity kept everything mostly in sync — but under rapid interaction, timing gaps exposed flaws in my assumption: "the last tab wins."

-We needed a way to ensure that only the currently active tab could write to the shared state.
-And we needed it to be lightweight — no rewriting the entire state layer.
+I needed a way to ensure that only the currently active tab could write to the shared state.
+And I needed it to be lightweight — no rewriting the entire state layer.

 The Fix: Debounced Watchers and Guard Flags

-First, we added a simple activeTab field to our Pinia store:
+First, I added a simple activeTab field to my Pinia store:

 const state = () => ({